bloodraven66/ICASSP_LIMMITS23/README.md

 Step 4: Use `DeepForcedAligner` to preprocess data.
 Set dataset_dir = data save path from previous step.
 Change metadata_path to {language}_{gender} combinations, eg: Hindi_M .
 Repeat it 6 times to preprocess all speakers.

-Step 5: To start training the model, change paths for tokens and saved mel spectrograms in `track1.yaml`.
+Step 5: To start training the model, change paths for saved mel spectrograms in `track1.yaml`.
 If you are using the durations shared above, download it and specify the paths for it as well.
-The durations are expected to be in `DeepForcedAligner_LIMMITS32_data/{language}_{gender}_data_outputs/durations` and tokens to be in `DeepForcedAligner_LIMMITS32_data/{language}_{gender}_data/tokens`.
+The durations are expected to be in `DeepForcedAligner_LIMMITS32_data/{language}_{gender}_data_outputs/durations`.

 For example: <br>
 DeepForcedAligner_LIMMITS32_data/ <br>